Mary Berry Lemon Curd Cheesecake Recipe

 • Juice of 1 small lemon

-1. Prepare the tin: Lightly grease and line the base of a 20cm (8in) round loose-bottomed cake tin with baking parchment.
+1. Prepare the tin: Lightly grease the base of a 20cm (8in) round loose-bottomed tin and line it with greaseproof paper.
+Leave the sides ungreased so the thick filling has something to grip as it chills down.

 Recipe Tips